PsionicAlch/byteforge/README.md

 }
 ```

-SyncSet is the thread-safe sibling of Set.
+`SyncSet` is the thread-safe sibling of `Set`.
 Under the hood, it wraps everything with a good ol’ `sync.RWMutex`, so you don’t have to think about race conditions or panic when you run `go test -race`.

 Sure, it’s maybe not as hyper-optimized as an atomic-powered beast, but for most use cases, it’s **more than fast enough** and it’ll save you from those 2 a.m. debugging sessions.